Martin-L\"of Complexes: Doppelg a ngers, -algebras and -algebras

 while on the other hand

 showing that both maps agree in dimension 0.
 To show that they agree in dimension 1 as well, one reasons in a similar fashion.

 But clearly by symmetry there is another algebra structure on $G$, call it $\delta$, defined by sending all doppelg\"angers to $a$\/ instead of $b$.
-The identity map $G \to G$\/ is, however, not a map of $T_1$-algebras.
-Indeed, any map of $T_1$-algebras commutes with the formation of doppelg\"angers; for example, if $k$\/ is a map of algebras then $T_1(k)$\/ must send the doppelg\"anger $a\langle f\rangle$\/ to $k(a)\langle k(f) \rangle$, and hence we must have $k\gamma(a\langle f \rangle) = \delta k(a)\langle k(f)\rangle$, which is impossible if $k$\/ is the identity.
-For the same reason the only other possible map of groupoids, which interchanges $a$\/ and $b$, cannot be a map of $T_1$-algebras. \end{example}
+The identity map $G \to G$\/ is, however, not a map of $M_1$-algebras.
+Indeed, any map of $M_1$-algebras commutes with the formation of doppelg\"angers; for example, if $k$\/ is a map of algebras then $M_1(k)$\/ must send the doppelg\"anger $a\langle f\rangle$\/ to $k(a)\langle k(f)\rangle$, and hence we must have $k\gamma(a\langle f \rangle) = \delta k(a)\langle k(f)\rangle$, which is impossible if $k$\/ is the identity.
+For the same reason the only other possible map of groupoids, which interchanges $a$\/ and $b$, cannot be a map of $M_1$-algebras. \end{example}

-Thus $T_1$-algebras carry more information than their underlying groupoid, and this information tells us how the formal composites and doppelg\"angers are interpreted.
+Thus $M_1$-algebras carry more information than their fundamental groupoids, and this information tells us how the formal composites and doppelg\"angers are interpreted.
 The fact that non-isomorphic algebras may have the same fundamental groupoid is of course the analogue of the fact that non-homeomorphic topological spaces may have the same fundamental groupoid.

-In addition, the above example shows that $\Phi$\/ is not a full functor.
-(However, it is easily seen to be faithful. )
+In addition, the above example shows that $\Pi_{1}$\/ is not a full functor.
+(However, it is easily seen to be faithful. ) Nonetheless, it will be shown in Section \ref{sec:model} below that $K\adjoint\Pi_{1}$ constitutes a Quillen equivalence and it is to this that we now turn.